 The online tool then works out your risk of developing a fracture.
 The results will show whether you have a low, intermediate or high risk of a fracture.

 Your GP or hospital doctor may also arrange for you to have a scan to check your bone density.
-This is called a dual energy x-ray absorptiometry scan (DXA scan).
+This is called a dual energy x-ray absorptiometry scan (DXA or DEXA scan).
 It is sometimes called a bone mineral density (BMD) scan.

 We have more information about having a DXA scan.

 You may have drug treatments to protect your bones if:

 - tests show you have low bone density or a high risk of fracture